TimWhiting/local_widget_state_approaches/README.md

   * Builders: Not Started

 ## Future Work
-I intend to keep the examples small like Remi suggests, they should not be full blown apps.
+I intend to keep the examples small like Remi suggests, they should not be full blown apps unless absolutely needed.

 Instead they should be small examples that illustrate a point in reusability of state logics.